 - Tribalism and Human Nature

 - Why Ethnicity Matters: An Ethical Case for Ethnic Nationalism

-- Note that ethnicity involves both nature (genes) and nurture (culture).
-This is critical because the political right tends to overemphasize biology (‘race realism’), whereas the left tends to overemphasize sociology (‘social constructionism’).
-In reality, both aspects constitute ethnicity.
+- Note that ethnicity involves both nature and nurture.
+This is critical because some right-wing groups overemphasize biology and genetics (‘race realism’), whereas left-wing groups overemphasize sociology and cultural anthropology (‘social constructionism’).
+In reality, both genes and culture constitute ethnicity.